zty0510/Final_Project/README.md

 ### Get the Framework

 We are distribting the framework with GitLab which you should be familar with in the Python Programming Part.
 The only difference is that in order to aid you to work with your teammates, we created a GitLab Group for each team which only your team member have access to.
-To get started, vist your code base in  **your team group** (whose name starts with *Python Project Team*).
+To get started, visit your code base in  **your team group** (whose name starts with *Python Project Team*).

 ### Install Dependency